"In any story worth tellin', that knows about the way of the world, the third wish is the one that undoes the harm the first two wishes caused."

 - The second wish is made with much greater care than the first wish, with full awareness of what (obvious) consequences may result; they will carefully craft their second wish in a way that results in the maximum gain and the minimum unintended side effects, and possibly attempting a bit of Loophole Abuse to get the better of their benefactor.
 But the Literal Genie, well aware of their greed, will usually find a way to exploit the person's Exact Words and attach some measure of unforeseen tragic consequence to their wish all the same.
 Alternatively, the wish itself will be flawed and shallow, and the hero's misery will be his own fault.

 - The last wish — almost invariably — pushes the Reset Button and returns things to the status quo through one precisely worded Wishplosion.
 However, if nothing of consequence ever came of the first two wishes, the third wish (desperately made in an attempt to elicit some gain) may also backfire, but with hilarious instead of tragic consequences.
+Another option for the third wish is Freeing The Genie.

 Related to the Rule of Three